-Today, the Communities Secretary announced that local government in Somerset will be restructured – replacing the five existing councils with one unitary authority.
+Today, the Communities Secretary announced that local government in Somerset will be restructured, replacing the five existing councils with one unitary authority.

 The experiences of neighbouring counties – Wiltshire, Dorset and Cornwall – show starkly that unitary councils provide better co-ordination of services and resources, and draw clearer lines of accountability between the local authority and the public.
-Of course, it’s vital that the local knowledge of our existing district councils is not lost – and I’m glad that the One Somerset proposal includes a web of fifteen community networks to ensure the council remains engaged with communities across the length and breadth of Somerset.
+Of course, it’s vital that the local knowledge of our existing district councils is not lost, and I’m glad that the One Somerset proposal includes a web of fifteen community networks to ensure the council remains engaged with communities across the length and breadth of Somerset.

-The opportunity to help and serve those in our part of Somerset is something for which I’m hugely grateful, and – now that the Secretary of State has fired the starting pistol – I do very much look forward to working with our new council as it takes its first breath.
+The opportunity to help and serve those in our part of Somerset is something for which I’m hugely grateful, and – now that the Communities Secretary has fired the starting pistol – I do very much look forward to working with our new council as it takes its first breath.